canonical/edgex-demos/device-virtual/README.md

 ```

 > **Note**
-> You need to repeat the signing every time you change the input model, because the signature is calculated based on the model.
+> You need to repeat the signing every time you change the input model file, because the signature is calculated based on it.

 ### Build the Ubuntu Core image
 We use ubuntu-image and set the following: